Subaru High-$z$ Exploration of Low-Luminosity Quasars (SHELLQs). XXV. Large-scale environments of low-luminosity quasars at $z\sim6$ traced by Ly$\alpha$ emitters: Introduction

-However, observational evidence of galaxy clustering around quasars at $z\sim6$ is far from conclusive, with some studies reporting significant overdensity (e.g. \citealp{Zheng2006, Utsumi2010, Morselli2014, Mignoli2020, Wang2024, Lambert2024}), while others find normal or even underdense environments (e.g. \citealp{Banados2013, Simpson2014, Mazzucchelli2017, Kikuta2017, Goto2017}).
-Recent observations with JWST found a clear overdensity of [\ion{O}{iii}] emitters around $z\sim6$ quasars \citep{Wang2023, Kashino2023, Champagne2025}, but the field of views (FoVs) are narrow, and the sample is still limited.
+However, observational evidence of galaxy clustering around quasars at $z\sim6$ is far from conclusive, with some studies reporting significant overdensities (e.g. \citealp{Zheng2006, Utsumi2010, Morselli2014, Mignoli2020, Wang2024, Lambert2024}), while others find normal or even underdense environments (e.g. \citealp{Banados2013, Simpson2014, Mazzucchelli2017, Kikuta2017, Goto2017}).
+Many of these studies used the distribution of Lyman-break galaxies (LBGs) or Ly$\alpha$ emitters (LAEs), which are selected based on photometry.
+They had very different fields of view (FoVs) in these studies, from only a few arcmin$^2$ to $>1$ deg$^2$, but most of them are smaller than the expected galaxy overdensity scale.
+Recently, some studies performed \textit{JWST} observations to investigate the quasar environments at $z\gtrsim6$. \citet{Kashino2023} and \citet{Wang2023} found a clear overdensity of [\ion{O}{iii}] emitters around the luminous quasars J0100$+$2802 and J0305$-$3150 using the NIRCam slitless spectroscopy of $22.1$ and $\sim11$ arcmin$^2$ fields, respectively. \citet{Champagne2025} confirmed a 10 cMpc overdensity structure of [\ion{O}{iii}] emitters in the J0305$-$3150 field using the \textit{JWST}/NIRCam imaging and slitless spectroscopy, covering a 35 arcmin$^2$ field. \citet{Wang2026} extended these studies to 28 quasars in ASPIRE to report that seven quasars out of them show strong overdensities of [\ion{O}{iii}] emitters, but the individual effective areas are limited to a single \textit{JWST} FoV.
+While these \textit{JWST}/NIRCam observations can immediately confirm their redshift spectroscopically, the FoV is still smaller than the expected overdensity scale.
 The lack of clear evidence for galaxy overdensities around $z\sim6$ quasars is a real challenge to our current paradigm of early black hole growth.